[Updates added later will look like this in the post!]

 Having earlier cooked up the onions and mushrooms in butter and set them aside, dinner was all ready to serve (over rice) once the liver finally cooked.
 My appetite was mostly gone by this point, but in the interest of not wasting food, my husband decided to give it a go.
 He slathered it up with Tabasco and ketchup, but even that didn't help him get it down.
 Gotta love the man for trying, though.

 Long story short, this version of Liver & Onions was arguably the worst dinner I have ever prepared in 10 years of cooking!
 Oh well.
 You don't have to scroll through the photo gallery if it will make you feel ill, but if you're interested in how not to cook liver, you may find it morbidly entertaining.
+[Update March 2018: Beef liver made me acutely really nauseous due to all the iron, so be warned!]

 PHOTO GALLERY: EPIC KITCHEN FAIL, LIVER EDITION